Raising Cherry Shrimp Babies: A Step-by-Step Guide [DOs & DONTs]

 Baby Cherry Shrimps Love Cholla Wood & Indian Almond Leaves

 Cholla Wood and Indian Almond Leaves are not a must for your shrimp tank.
-However, I can guarantee that your baby cherry shrimps will love you if you provide these too!
-Almost every experience shrimp keepers keep these in their shrimp tank.
+However, I can guarantee that your baby cherry shrimp will love you if you provide these, too!
+Almost every experienced shrimp keeper keeps these in their shrimp tank.

-Cholla wood has lots of holes over it.
-The shrimps love to hide under this wood.
-It also allows a good growth of biofilm over the surface.
-So, the shrimps enjoy hiding and grazing on the biofilm at the same time.
+Cholla wood has lots of holes.
+Shrimps love to hide under this wood, which also allows a good growth of biofilm over the surface.
+So, shrimps enjoy hiding and grazing on the biofilm at the same time.
 Moreover, they are extremely cheap to get.
-So, why not get one for your baby cherry shrimps?
+So, why not get one for your baby cherry shrimp?

 Like cholla woods, Indian Almond leaves also offer a very good surface for biofilm to grow.
-If you have this in your shrimp tank, you’ll see most of the shrimps are often grazing over the leave.
+If you have this in your shrimp tank, you’ll see most of the shrimp are often grazing over the leaves.
 Also, Indian Almond Leaves secrete a type of leach which is thought to be beneficial for the shrimps.
 For a couple of bucks, you’ll get a handful of these leaves from the market.
-Also, if there are any Indian Almond tree around your neighborhood, you can get loads of them for absolutely free!
+Also, if there are any Indian Almond trees around your neighborhood, you can get loads of them for absolutely free!

-If you are looking for a good deal on Indian Almond Leaves, check it out.
-You’ll get 10 packs of Indian Almond Leaves which will last you a lifetime!
+If you are looking for a good deal on Indian Almond Leaves, check this out.
+You’ll get 10 packs that will last you a lifetime!

 In a moderately stocked shrimp tank, one piece of the leaf can last for about a month easily.